For whatever it's worth: my advice on job hunting in tech

 I hope you don’t have to do live coding, but I’ve had to for most of my jobs, and odds are high you will, too.

-Before you’re in an actual interview, get in front of people, and talk as you type.
+Before you’re in an actual interview, practice.
+Get in front of people, and talk as you type.
 Make mistakes.
 Talk about them.
 Laugh about them.
 Keep going, until it stops being so uncomfortable.

 Your goal isn’t to stop making mistakes; that’s impossible.
 Your goal is to get so used to it, it doesn’t bother you anymore.